csupnig/www.supnig.com/posts/portfolio_ta-lib.md

 TA-Lib is a free library that helps with technical analysis in JavaScript.
 I used it mostly to implement trading strategies for my cointelligence platform.

 It supports a multitude of technical analysis functions.
+Check out [http://www.investopedia.com/](http://www.investopedia.com/) for more information on technical analysis.

 Find it here on npmjs.org: [ta-lib](https://www.npmjs.com/package/ta-lib)